chickenspaceprogram/lightchatd/protocol.md

 ## Introduction

 This is UNFINISHED as of writing (17 Dec 2024).
-It will change.
+It will change as I implement `chatservd` and realize what's easy to parse.

+Specifically, the versioning system is all but guaranteed to change.

 This protocol is perhaps not specified as good as it could be.
 This is because, at some point, I plan to turn the core of `lightchat` into a proper IRC server daemon, and that would obviously use the IRC protocol.
 Given that this protocol is so simple, the lack of detail is probably not an issue.